 Cauliflower cheese is an essential side dish for Sunday lunch, a delicious filling for a baked potato, and sometimes, even encased in pastry as a pasty or quiche.
 This creamy, cauliflower cheese is easy to make and a versatile dish which appears throughout British food in various guises.

-Cauliflower cheese makes the most of great British cauliflowers, which are not only cheap and nutritious but are so versatile in recipes and can be steamed, boiled, baked and roasted, with each method creating its own flavours.
+Cauliflower cheese makes the most of great British cauliflowers, which are not only cheap and nutritious but are so versatile in recipes and can be steamed, boiled, baked and roasted, with each method creating its own flavors.

 - 1 medium cauliflower (approx 1lb./450g)